 A young engineer (Alfredo Falcon) came and talked to participants about why he chose engineering, how he became and engineer, and what it is like to be an engineer.

 Construction of the balsa wood bridges was then finished.

 All groups successfully finished their bridges!

 Bridges were tested by driving a car carrying 1lb over them and then tested to failure by stacking small steel plates on them.

 Videos of all the tests are shown below.

 After testing the bridges, participants went to the field office for the I-395/SR 836/I-95 Design-Build Project.

 A bus then took participants to some of the early construction going on for the project.

 The last day of the camp started off at the Miami Beach Urban Studios (MBUS).
 MBUS is an FIU campus with a focus on 3D printing.
 The families were able to get a taste of 3D printing and see the potential uses for it during their visit to MBUS.
 Families took a 3D printed bridge and made it their own by decorating all of the different components.

-The group was then given a tour of MBUS by John Stuart, the Associate Dean for Cultural and Community Engagement and Executive Director of MBUS.
+The group was then given a tour of MBUS by Jacqueline Thompson of MBUS.